- On social media, it said that 7% of the US population is on an ACA policy.

 The ACA Premiums Went Up Because Republicans Ended the Mandate to Buy Insurance

-The insured pools actually grew larger AFTER the government expanded subsidies in 2021.
+The insured pools grew larger AFTER the government expanded subsidies in 2021.
 Yet premiums continued to skyrocket – with the actual values hidden by subsidy payments.

 The Pools Were Too Small